DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 If the players appear horrified by Rahadin's chosen sentence, he coldly reminds them that the prisoners have been found guilty of conspiring to steal from a holy church.
 "My lord's subjects often claim he lacks appreciation for the sacred," he says.
 "It seems, perhaps, that he is the only one with any appreciation at all."

+If the players appear unpersuaded, Milivoj tells them hoarsely, "Please, don't do anything stupid on my behalf.
+I did something wrong, and I'll accept any punishment.
+Just so long as my siblings don't suffer."
+(If punished with branding, flogging, or mutilation, Milivoj grits his teeth and stifles a roar of pain, but refuses to cry out and give Rahadin the satisfaction.)

+If any players appear likely to obstruct Rahadin's efforts to carry out a sentence, Lady Wachter quietly pleads with them not to be foolish.
+"He is the chamberlain of Castle Ravenloft and Von Zarovich's right hand," she insists.
+If the players have successfully bartered Rahadin down from execution, she adds: "You've already saved lives today.
+Don't trade your own for a doomed endeavor.
+Vallaki *needs* you."

-If any players attempt to obstruct Rahadin's efforts to carry out that sentence, he attacks, stopping once those players have been reduced to 0 hit points.
+If the players actually attempt to obstruct Rahadin's efforts to carry out that sentence, he attacks, stopping once those players have been reduced to 0 hit points.
 Immediately before he delivers the final blow, he intones, "I find you guilty of obstruction of justice—and sentence you accordingly."
 While the player is unconscious, he then uses his iron signet ring to brand them on the neck with the image of Castle Ravenloft.
 He then delivers Henrik and Milivoj's sentences.

 Once Rahadin is satisfied justice has been done, he summons his _phantom steed_ once more and departs Vallaki for Castle Ravenloft.